BT-MasterThesis-2020-23/Optimizing_ConvolutionAlgorithms_CUDA/Final_Versions/README.md

   - chmod +x run_experiment.sh
   - ./run_experiment.sh

   2DConvolution includes 7 different experiments and 3DConvolution includes 6 different experiments.
 In those experiments, there are 7 different kernel configurations that operate on the same data.
-Those kernels are:
+These kernels are:
   1) **Naive:** Naive implementation
   2) **Constant memory:** This kernel stores the masking 2D-array into constant memory instead of storing them into registers.
   3) **Shared memory:** This kernel implements shared memory usage for repeating elements to decrease global memory traffic between GPU cores and GPU DRAM.